What if Indie authors, as a community, developed a method for fair ebook pricing?

 The system needs to stabilize.
 Charging even a small amount shows that we believe our product has value.
 Indies are often seen as people who produce bad work in an effort to swindle a fast buck.
 Imagine how uniting under a code of quality that reflects our value would help lift the stigma of being an Indie.
 We deserve to be taken seriously.

-Amazon might be on to something.
 I’d like to thank Tracey Lyons for pointing out something on Amazon’s site: